ouspg/CyberSecurityTesting101/4.NetworkSecurity/README.md

 result -.
 "Fetches results" .-> db
 ```
-`front-tier` network is external facing; technically that should be accessible by intended users. `back-tier` networks presents internal network, which should be private.
+`front-tier` network is external facing; technically that should be accessible by intended users. `back-tier` networks present an internal network, which should be private.
 However, in this case, both networks are available for testing purposes.

 To get started, you need to run the following commands to get information about the subnets and network interfaces.
 Correct network interface information is needed for Wireshark, so you can start capturing traffic from the correct place.
-Subnets work as starting point to discover the IP address of the services.
+Subnets work as a starting point to discover the IP address of the services.

-**We could look the IP addresses directly from the Docker daemon, but that will spoil the fun with `nmap`!**
+**We could look at IP addresses directly from the Docker daemon, but that would spoil the fun with `nmap`!**

 ```sh